A Guide to Heating Your Swimming Pool

 Yes!
 The great thing about a heat pump is that it can keep your pool warm and more comfortable to swim in.
 But just as it can remove cool water for warm, it can do the inverse.
 That means a heat pump can also cool your pool.

-- In addition to a pool cover, fences, gazebos, or sheds close to your pool can block wind, preventing the water from cooling too fast on blustery days.
+• In addition to a pool cover, fences, gazebos, or sheds close to your pool can block wind, preventing the water from cooling too fast on blustery days.

-- Solar rings, which are inflatable devices placed around the pool’s surface, can absorb 50% of the sunlight and transfer heat to the pool.
+• Solar rings, which are inflatable devices placed around the pool’s surface, can absorb 50% of the sunlight and transfer heat to the pool.

-- A liquid solar blanket is a chemical that is safe to swim in, nearly invisible, and can heat your pool.
+• A liquid solar blanket is a chemical that is safe to swim in, nearly invisible, and can heat your pool.

-Is a Heated Pool Worth It?
+Is Heating Your Pool Worth It?

 One reason people hesitate to purchase pools in Ottawa is the fear that they won’t be able to use them enough due to harsh winter weather.
 However, the ability to extend the swimming season alone can make a heated swimming pool worth it.
 A heated pool also provides convenience and health benefits.
 It is worth it if you’re concerned about stress or want to enjoy a more active lifestyle.